Qi Lai Shan High Mountain Tea - Spring 2020 (JUST ARRIVED!!!)

-Qi Lai Shan High Mountain Tea - Spring 2020 (JUST ARRIVED!!!)**

 Notes of toasted cashew, buttercream and a touch of ocean mist

-Located in a remote, pristine high elevation garden on the edge of a national forest Qi Lai Shan is close to other famous high mountain gardens such as Li Shan, Fu shou shan, and Da Yu lin.
+Located in a remote, pristine high elevation garden on the edge of a national forest.
+Qi Lai Shan is close to other famous high mountain gardens such as Li Shan, Fu shou shan, and Da Yu lin.
 Even in Taiwan, Qi lai Shan is a still largely unknown growing region.
 This is because this area is relatively new to tea cultivation.
-Only locals who know where the best tea in Taiwan is know about Qi Lai Shan.
+Only locals who know where the best tea in Taiwan is, know about this growing area.
 This tea is grown at 2050m.
-The dry leaves have a clean fragrance of high mountains that is both fruity and floral.
-The taste is pure and buttery with a long smooth aftertaste.
-When this sells out we won't be able to get anymore.
+The dry leaves have the clean fragrance of high mountains that is both fruity and floral.
+The taste is pure and buttery with a long, smooth aftertaste.
 If you are a high-mountain lover tea, this is the tea for you.
 It is one of our personal favorites.
 It's almost impossible to find a better quality tea than this in Taiwan.

 Note: This product now comes in it's original vacuum sealed foil bags to improve quality and storage.

-light, fresh and floral *PEAK FRESHNESS* This baozhong tea is lightly oxidized capturing the fresh fragrance of the tea fields!
-Baozhong is one of our favorite teas from Northern Taiwan and...
+light, fresh and floral This baozhong tea is lightly oxidized capturing the fresh fragrance of the tea fields!
+Baozhong is one of our favorite teas from Northern Taiwan and we're...

 Caramel Oolong Winter 2018

-Warm rich notes of toasted nuts "Caramel" references the medium roast of this oolong tea.
-You've probably never heard of this tea as we're the only ones to offer this tea outside of Taiwan.
+Warm, rich notes of toasted nuts "Caramel" references the medium roast of this oolong tea.
+The Jade Leaf is the only one to offer this tea outside of Taiwan.
 This...

 Tie Guan Yin (ecologically grown) Winter 2019